The

 It is all Raymond

+Chandler's fault anyway.
 I could have been happy with anything, but at an early age I discovered

 Chandlerville - Los Angeles of the late thirties and forties and it

-and it didn't take much imagination to know that no story ever worth
+didn't let go.
+I looked about me in my Victorian industrial town and it didn't take much imagination to know that no story ever worth

-telling would happen here and it if did, well who the hell cared.
+telling would happen here and it if did, well who the hell cared?
 No

 society dame in my town and show her dirty pictures and demand money.

-No one I ever saw came close to looking like a Hollywood starlet (except
+No one I ever saw came close to looking like a Hollywood starlet and British cops didn't flash guns and if there

 was such a thing as a Private Eye, he'd turn out to be as exciting as